ComplexNetTSP/NET4255/README.md

 * Clone this repository
 * Each Challenge **must be** validated with a professor and then commited and push to your own github repository
 * Before starting a given step present the sketch of your infrastructure to a professor
+* We strongly suggest your are using [Alpine OS](https://www.alpinelinux.org/) as base operating system for your [docker](https://www.docker.com/blog/how-to-use-the-alpine-docker-official-image/)

 ## Challenge 0: Install
 On your onwn computer install the following software: